 - Activities must be student-initiated and have an educational component.
 Events that are primarily social in nature will not be funded.

 - Activities must abide by all Harvard guidance regarding COVID-19.

 - In the spirit of the Fund's key emphasis on innovative programming and activities, priority will be given in the funding of new initiatives.

 - Events must not have scheduling conflicts with other school-wide HGSE-sponsored events.

-- Diversity Innovation Fund grants may not be used for groceries, catering, or other food expenses.
+- DIF grants may not be used for groceries, catering, or other food expenses.

-- Diversity Innovation Fund grants may not be used as payment for student organizers.
+- DIF grants may not be used as payment for student organizers.

 - All funded activities must conclude no later than April 30th.
 Receipts for reimbursements and financial requests must also be turned in to the Office of Student Affairs by this date, with accompanying paperwork.